austingg/note/Paper_reading.md

 10. We do not used weight decay or dropout, as the model does not overfit within two epochs.
 11. Training takes roughly 4 hours on a single GTX Titan X GPU.
 12. Although our models are trained with 256x256 images, they can be applied in a fully convolutional manner to images of any size at test-time.
-13. Our style transfer networks are trained to preserve VGG-16 features, and in doing so they learn to preserve people and animals more than background objects.
+13. Our style transfer networks are trained to preserve VGG-16 features, and in doing so they learn to preserve people and animals more than background objects.V=
 14. Our method achieves a loss comparable to between 50 and 100 iterations of explicit optimization.

+# Learning Representations for Automatic Colorization (ECCV2016) [code](https://github.com/gustavla/autocolorize)
+1. code, pip install, github
+2. related work
+    * Colorful Image Colorization.
+ECCV2016
+    * Let there be color!
+SIGGRAPH 2016
+    * Automatic Colorization
+    * learning large-Scale automatic image colorization.
+ICCV 2015
+    * Deep colorization.
+ICCV 2015

+# Learning Deep Features for Discriminative Localization (CVPR2016) [code]()

+# Deep Hashing for compact binary codes learning.
+CVPR.
+2015

+# Region-based semantic segmentation with end-to-end training.
+ECCV2016

+# Beyond Correlation Filters: learning Continuous Convolution Operators for Visual Tracking. [project](http://www.cvl.isy.liu.se/en/research/objrec/visualtracking/conttrack/index.html)